+Concept

 Delaware's CIO, James Collins, initiated Open Data to support the goals of immediate past Governor Jack Markell.
 Delaware benefited from Markell's interest in, and commitment to, government transparency and his keen understanding of the value of leveraging state-collected data and information as a strategic asset.

 Data sharing is a government best practice ideally suited to the purpose of increasing Delaware government transparency and citizen engagement.
-Markell signed his Executive Order 57 on January 27, 2016.
-This opened the door for the creation of the Open Data Council to oversee and fast-track the development of Delaware's Open Data Portal, incorporating Open Checkbook.
-Looking other states' experiences with Open Data, The Open Data Council determined that Socrata's web platform was the best choice for Delaware's Open Data Portal.
+Markell's Executive Order 57 (January 27, 2016) opened the door for the creation of the Open Data Council to oversee and fast-track the development of Delaware's Open Data Portal, incorporating Open Checkbook.
+Delaware's Open Data Council chose Socrata's web platform, after researching other states' experiences with Open Data, as best choice for Delaware's Open Data Portal.

 Data, though available, was not highly accessible, existing in a variety of formats, and often only published in written reports.
-DTI and GIC are uniquely positioned to see opportunities that would benefit from the availability of open data because of the supporting roles these organizations play to a wide variety of state organizations.
-As co-chairs of the Open Data Council, they, along with members from the Office of Management and Budget (OMB), and the Departments of Education (DOE), Transportation (DelDOT), Services for Children, Youth and their Families (DSCYF), Health and Social Services (DHSS), Natural Resources and Environmental Control (DNREC) and Correction (DOC), determined the strategic plan for the portal, including identifying the initial 166 catalog items to be featured at launch.
+DTI and GIC are uniquely positioned to assess where open data opportunities lie because of the supporting roles these organizations play to a wide variety of state organizations.
+As co-chairs of the Open Data Council, they, along with founding members from the Office of Management and Budget (OMB), and the Departments of Education (DOE), Transportation (DelDOT), Services for Children, Youth and their Families (DSCYF), Health and Social Services (DHSS), Natural Resources and Environmental Control (DNREC) and Correction (DOC), determined the strategic plan for the portal, including identifying the initial 166 catalog items to be featured at launch.
 These consisted of 32 datasets, 50 charts, 2 interactive datalens pages, 44 filtered views, and 38 maps.

+Governor Carney acted quickly to expand membership on the Council to include all 18

-The Council chose Socrata as the tool for design and development of the portal.
-The Council plans to expand membership to an ever-widening rage of state organizations.
-Expanding the number of datasets available is a priority, with the focus on providing data with high strategic importance in supporting agency initiatives.
-An example is adding 15-20 datasets that can inform and tell the story around DHSS' efforts in addressing the growing opioid epidemic.
+Executive Branch agencies by signing a new Executive Order (EO 18, 2/12/2018).
+This EO set a September 30, 2018, deadline for all Executive Agencies to provide an inventory of all datasets it may be able to provide to the Open Data Portal.
+Growing the number of datasets available is a high priority, with the focus on providing data with high strategic importance in supporting agency initiatives.
+An example is adding 15-20 datasets that

+can inform and tell the story around DHSS' efforts in addressing the growing opioid epidemic.
+The Governor set a goal of publishing all Delaware's lawfully-available datasets by December 31, 2020.

+Delaware.gov

+Agencies

+News

+Topics

+Contact

+Delaware

+Open Data

+Home Datasets How-To Developer

+Sign Up Log In Suggest a dataset

+Winsaved View

+Based on Public Protected Lands

+The Outdoor Recreation Inventory (ORI) was originally

+Military

+Manager

+Manager

+Military